 Instructions

-Measurement Type: Select the type of measurement you're working with - Length, Edge, or Angle.
+Measurement Type: Select the type of measurement you're working with (Length, Edge, or Angle).

 Nominal Size: Enter the nominal size of the dimension you're measuring.
-This is the intended or target size.

 Actual Size (optional): If you have an actual measurement, you can enter it here for comparison.

-Tolerance Class: Choose the appropriate tolerance class - Fine, Medium, Coarse, or Very Coarse.
+Tolerance Class: Choose the appropriate tolerance class (Fine, Medium, Coarse, or Very Coarse).

 Tolerance Value: The calculated tolerance value based on the input parameters.